 - In Falling Skies a digital form of snow is shown during the title screen.
 An artist's rendition of a digital video stream getting weaker, (and being picked up with more errors) and then finally cutting out.

-- Some enemies in Metroid Prime, cause your visor to do this when they are close.
+- Some enemies cause your visor to do this when they are close.

-- In Metroid Prime 2: Echoes, you see this happening on the visual log at the G.F.S.
+- In Echoes, you see this happening on the visual log at the G.F.S.
 Tyr.

-- Combining the above two, if your visor is drowned in static and then blips out, then congratulations, you've just killed Samus.
+- If your visor is drowned in static and then blips out, then congratulations, you've just killed Samus.

 - In the intro of Tekken 4, Kazuya is beating up a bunch of Mishima Commandos with camera attachments, while his father, Heihachi, watches incredolously from a chopper viewscreen (and with good reason, considering that he last saw his son when he threw him into a friggin' volcano, minutes before eruption).
 After using the camera on the last goon to declare his intention to 'Take it all back', Kazuya smashes his fist through the camera (and presumably the guy's head), causing the screen in Heihachi's helicopter to turn to static.